 In short, production music libraries give the rights to companies or individuals to use your music in their projects, like TV shows, films, and advertisements, in return for compensation.
 If you’re just starting out in the music industry and have a smaller network, getting your music in a production music library is a great first step.

 - Production music libraries add stability to working creators.
 The downside is it takes a while to see residuals, but the upside is they often last for many years at a time.
-Some publishers will buy your music outright, providing upfront fees and writer’s share of royalties.
-Others have an even split and pay little to nothing up front but have more potential on the back end.
-Here is a list of libraries to begin your research.
+Some publishers will buy your music outright, providing upfront fees and a writer’s share of royalties.
+Others have an even split and pay little to nothing upfront but have more potential on the back end.
+Here is a list of music libraries to begin your research.

 - The goal of music libraries is to license your tracks to potential customers like ad agencies, TV shows, or indie filmmakers.
 They don’t care if you have a huge following or not.
 If the song is good, they will do everything they can to get it licensed.

 - The more tracks you have in a library, the more likely your tracks will get placed.
 If you need a tool to help you get produce tracks quickly, check out the Arcade plugin.
 It has over 55,000 royalty-free one-shots and loops and… new users get a free trial.

 - With so many different music library companies out there, it’s important to pick the best one for you.
-A few things to look for when picking a library is the kind of licensing that they require (exclusive versus non-exclusive), how much money they keep from each sale, and if their past placements match your style of production.
+A few things to look for when picking a library are the kind of licensing that they require (exclusive versus non-exclusive), how much money they keep from each sale, and if their past placements match your style of production.

 3. Sync licensing ($250-unlimited)